The Pot Breathalyzer Is Here. Maybe

 There's still no agreement on what amount or level of THC in breath, blood or saliva constitutes functional impairment.

-Only a handful of states, including Washington and Montana, have set legal guidelines as to how much THC in the system makes you dangerous behind the wheel.
+So far only seven states, including Washington and Montana, have set legal guidelines as to how much THC in the system makes you dangerous behind the wheel.
 Yet some scientists are skeptical, saying those limits aren't really backed by hard science.

 In the rest of the country, courts, police and scientists haven't been able to agree on which THC level constitutes functional impairment.